Generic Name: pitavastatin (Oral route)

 Appropriate studies have not been performed on the relationship of age to the effects of pitavastatin in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of pitavastatin in the elderly.
-However, elderly patients are more likely to have age-related kidney and muscle problems, which may require an adjustment in the dose for patients receiving pitavastatin.
+However, elderly patients are more likely to have age-related kidney and muscle problems, which may require caution and an adjustment in the dose for patients receiving pitavastatin.

 |All Trimesters||X||Studies in animals or pregnant women have demonstrated positive evidence of fetal abnormalities.
 This drug should not be used in women who are or may become pregnant because the risk clearly outweighs any possible benefit.|